 How Many Inches Of Bunk Does A Cow Need?

 Although this can vary, a cow needs anywhere from roughly 15”-30” of bunk room, which comes out to about 19” on average of feed bunk space per cow.

-Bunk feeders can be a very valuable and efficient investment for you and your livestock farm.
+Bunk feeders can be a very valuable and efficient investment for you and your livestock farm (also learn about our small grain bin sizes).
 From the definition of a feed bunk to how to build one, we hope that this article was a helpful resource on what to know about feed bunks.
 If you’re looking to possibly purchase some sort of cattle feeder in the future, check out our quality cattle feeders, including our metal bunk feeders.